 and when he gets to the voting booth

-all of this will be a mystery.
+all of this will be there.

-So he skips these steps of learning what is on the ballot
+He skips these steps of learning what is on the ballot

 run out of time and run out of resources.

-election day and he is gobsmacked by what's on the ballot.
+election day and he is gobsmacked by what is on the ballot.

-He leaves, hoping he's got it right.
+He leaves hoping he has got it right.